 It brings us to the limits of what we can do for other people.
 The limits of our healing powers.
 We start to understand that we don’t understand.
 That we do know a bit, but this bit gradually becomes knowing nothing in the vast field of what we don’t know.

-We can and should work with people, but it’s finally the work they do themselves which brings about a healing process—or not.
+We can and should work with people, but it’s finally the work they do themselves that brings about a healing process or not.

 We can of course try to bring about the optimal surroundings, environment and circumstances for a given living being in order to grow and flourish.
 But it’s life that grows, flourishes, changes and develops itself, in itself, through itself and from out itself.